carlywilk/carlywilk/README.md

 # Hi, I'm Carly!

 ### Welcome to my GitHub Page ✨
-As a software developer with a background in biology, I bring a unique blend of technical expertise and a strong commitment to fostering inclusive, accessible solutions.
-My experiences in both web development and executive assistance have shaped my ability to think critically, pay attention to detail, and quickly adapt to new challenges.
-My background in biology and sociology also informs my approach to problem-solving, bringing a keen eye for data management and thoughtful, intersectional perspectives on user needs.
+As a software developer with a background in biology and sociology, I bring a unique blend of technical expertise that has shaped my ability to think critically, pay attention to detail, and quickly adapt to new challenges.
+In addition to these skills, my professional and personal experiences have made equity-seeking and intersectional perspectives a cornerstone of my work, fostering connections grounded in care and consent.

 [![Static Badge](https://img.shields.io/badge/Portfolio-pink?style=for-the-badge&link=https%3A%2F%2Fcarlywilk.com%2F)](https://carlywilk.com/)